Alexander Tucker (civil servant)

-Alexander Lauzun Pendock Tucker CIE (1861–1941) was an administrator in British India.
+Alexander Lauzun Pendock Tucker CIE (1861 – 1941) was an administrator in British India.
 He served as the Chief Commissioner of Balochistan.

-Life
+Biography

-He was the eldest son of Henry Pendock St George Tucker, a judge in India who retired in 1876.
+Born 1861, Tucker was the eldest son of Henry Pendock St George Tucker, a judge in India who retired in 1876.
 He was educated at Winchester College.
 He matriculated at Balliol College, Oxford in October 1880, and joined the Indian Civil Service that year.